sourmash-bio/sourmash/doc/command-line.md

 ```
 sourmash sig collect tests/test-data/gather/GCF*.sig -o mf.sqlmf
 ```
-will load all of the `GCF` signatures and build a manifest file `mf.sqlmf`.
+will load all of the `GCF` signatures and build a manifest file `mf.sqlmf` that contains references to all of the signatures, but not the signatures themselves.
 This manifest file can be loaded directly from the command line by sourmash.

 `sourmash sig collect` defaults to outputting SQLite manifests.
 It is